Warnakala/blender-studio-tools/README.md

 # Project Description

-This project contains tools that are used buy the Blender Animation Studio across productions.
+This project contains tools that are used by the Blender Animation Studio across productions.

 ## shot-builder